Lorena-Stefania-Popa/Dashboard-surveillance-Micro-bit/README.md

 Python with Ubidots

 I created an account on Ubidots, after I entered a Linux, more precisely on DEBIAN where I gave a "sudo apt-get install screen".
-Then because I didn't have any pip3 or python on this virtual machine, I installed the commands on this site: "https://linuxize.com/post/how-to-install-python-3-9-on-debian -10 / "to work + I gave another sudo apt-get -y install python3-pip.
+Then because I didn't have any pip3 or python on this virtual machine, I installed the commands on this site: "https://linuxize.com/post/how-to-install-python-3-9-on-debian-10/" to work + I gave another sudo apt-get -y install python3-pip.
 I looked at the documentation and took the code from "Send multiple dots" and added it to start.py.
 I looked and understood that I call the main code of the payload of variables 1 and 2, a url, a device and so on in post_var because it is of JSON type, it practically recognizes what I call from main.